sarangkharche/studymusic.io/README.md

 # studymusic.io

-I always play music in background to help me study/code and edn up wasting 15mins find the right kind of music to play, eventually getting distracted.
+I always play music in background to help me study/code and end up wasting 15mins finding the right kind of music to play, eventually getting distracted.
 So I thought why not create a service that will play study music 24/7.
 I hope this will also help fellow students and programmers.